Make Canada your gateway to the world

 - A strong growth record – Canada led all G-7 countries in economic growth over the past decade.

-- Unparalleled market access – Once the Canada-EU Comprehensive Economic and Trade Agreement (CETA) comes into force, foreign investors in Canada will have assured preferential access to both NAFTA and the EU.
+- Unparalleled market access – With the Canada-EU Comprehensive Economic and Trade Agreement (CETA) now in force, foreign investors in Canada have assured preferential access to both NAFTA and the EU.